Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Physics Applications

-\paragraph{EIC LFHCal} The Longitudinally segmented forward Hadron Calorimeter (LFHCal) is designed as a plastic scintillator-steel sandwich calorimeter, which is transversely segmented into 5×5 cm2 tiles and each tile is coupled to a silicon photomultiplier.
+\paragraph{EIC Forward Hadron Calorimeter} The Longitudinally segmented forward Hadron Calorimeter (LFHCal) is designed as a plastic scintillator-steel sandwich calorimeter, which is transversely segmented into 5×5 $\mathrm{cm}^2$ tiles and each tile is coupled to a silicon photomultiplier.
 The aggregate of the signals from all the photomultipliers are routed out of the detector and digitized by external readout electronics based on the H2GCROC3, a front-end readout ASIC, developed for the CMS HGCAL project.

 There are three construction units of the following type.
-There are 8M modules 10×20×140 cm3, 4M modules 10×10×140 cm3.
+There are 8M modules 10×20×140 $\mathrm{cm}^3$, 4M modules 10×10×140 $\mathrm{cm}^3$.
 Insert modules which will be installed in the two halves surrounding the beam pipe.
-The 8M and 4M modules consist of tungsten and 61 layers of steel interleaved with scintillator material with a transverse tower size of 5×5 cm2.
+The 8M and 4M modules consist of tungsten and 61 layers of steel interleaved with scintillator material with a transverse tower size of 5×5 $\mathrm{cm}^2$.
 Multiple consecutive tiles are summed to 7 longitudinal segments per tower.
 The insert modules will consist of 10 layers of tungsten and 54 layers of steel interleaved with scintillator.
-Hexagonal tiles of 8 cm2 are going to be installed, each of which will be read-out individually.
+Hexagonal tiles of 8 $\mathrm{cm}^2$ are going to be installed, each of which will be read-out individually.
 The high granularity of the detector will aid in distinguishing particle shower maxima close to the beam pipe.
 The read-out of the detector needs to be designed to cope with its high granularity.
 There are 60,928 read-out channels corresponding to the 8M and 4M modules, while there are 23400 read-out channels for the insert modules.

 The LFHCal uses the HGCROC for its read-out.
 This ASIC was developed by the OMEGA group for the CMS HGCAL project.
 There are several advantages associated with this ASIC, such as its high dynamic range and low power consumption (2W per chip).
 There are 78 channels per ASIC and the time of arrival is 25 ps.
 The HGCROC was chosen due to its strong synergy with ALICE FoCal readout R\&D. The test boards are designed and produced and bear interfaces compatible with commercial digitizers.